x94fujo6rpg/SomeTampermonkeyScripts/README.md

 ### updates

+- v0.91
+  - improve prefix search
+    try to compare every number in title, abort if not the same
+  - threshold = 50% (edit code if you have issue)
+    ```js
+    let sim_search_threshold = 0.5
+    ```

 - v0.88
   - improve prefix search
-    if no 100% match title, use similarity search (threshold = 80%) and use highest one
+    if no 100% match title, use similarity search and use highest one

 - v0.86
   - fixed buttons position, now they all line up